-Read the Medication Guide that comes with CIPRO® before you start taking it and each time you get a refill.
+Read this Medication Guide before you start taking CIPRO and each time you get a refill.
 There may be new information.
-This Medication Guide does not take the place of talking to your healthcare provider about your medical condition or your treatment.
+This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.

 What is the most important information I should know about CIPRO?

-CIPRO belongs to a class of antibiotics called fluoroquinolones.
-CIPRO can cause side effects that may be serious or even cause death.
-If you get any of the following serious side effects, get medical help right away.
+If you get any of the following serious side effects while you take CIPRO, get medical help right away.
 Talk with your healthcare provider about whether you should continue to take CIPRO.

-- Tendons are tough cords of tissue that connect muscles to bones.
+take CIPRO.
+Tendons are tough cords of tissue that connect muscles to

 - are over 60 years of age